LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

 ==========================================================================================

 Draft in Progress.
-See the :ref:`Change Log<h.e1519o-y653zc>` for links to prior stable versions.
+See the `Change Log`_ for links to prior stable versions.

 :changes:`Shading indicates major changes and additions from the prior version (0.24.0).
 Also indicated with ▲.`